Location: WFH Flexible, Minneapolis, MN. GPI’s headquarters are based at 2801 21st Avenue South, Suite 220 in Minneapolis, MN.

 - Knowledge of or prior experience with climate, energy and/or environmental issues a plus.

 - Experience with campaign strategy and execution in public policy, political and/or other contexts a plus.

 This position involves use of a desktop computer and/or laptop, copier, fax machine, calculator, printer, and telephone.

 This position requires working at a desk (either sitting or standing) for extended periods and extensive use of devices (e.g., keyboard, mouse), as well as usage of telephone/headset.
-The position may require the lifting of boxes up to 20 pounds on occasion.

 HOW TO APPLY: